Applying for Admission

 Madison, NJ 07940

-Your application is considered complete once all of the following items have been received:
+Your application will be considered complete once all of the following items have been received:

-- an official transcript of your high school record or copy of your GED with score sheet (waived if you have earned an associates degree),
+- Official transcript of your high school record or copy of your GED with score sheet

-- and two letters of recommendation from employers, former faculty or community leaders.
+- A letter of recommendation from a faculty member, employer or community leader

 International students ages 24 and older are also welcome to apply to Drew’s undergraduate college through the CUE program.